bss-perseverantia/bss-perseverantia.github.io/README.md

-# bss-perseverantia.github.io
+# Website
-Website for Perseverantia.
+Website for Perseverantia, 2025.